Labeled Chip-firing on Binary Trees with $2^n-1$ Chips: Further Questions

 \section{Further Questions}

 Two natural questions that arise in our study are

 \begin{enumerate} \item What are the reachable terminal configurations? \item How many reachable terminal configurations are there? \end{enumerate}

 The answer for the cases $n=1$ and 2 is straightforward.
 We also know the answer when $n=3$.
-By Theorem \ref{thm:main-thm} and Lemma \ref{lemma:type2}, we know that nodes 4, 2, 3, 7 have to contain the chips 1, 2, 6, 7 respectively.
+By Theorem \ref{thm:main-thm} and Proposition \ref{lemma:type2}, we know that nodes 4, 2, 3, 7 have to contain the chips 1, 2, 6, 7 respectively.
 However, the other nodes do not have to contain a fixed chip, so in Figure \ref{Figure 12}, $(a,b,c)$ can be an arbitrary permutation of $(3,4,5)$.
 Indeed, we can check that every permutation gives a reachable terminal configuration.
 Thus, there are 6 reachable terminal configurations in total.

 \justify The situation quickly becomes more complicated when $n=4$.
-Again, by Theorem \ref{thm:main-thm} and Lemma \ref{lemma:type2}, we know that nodes 8, 4, 7, 15 have to contain the chips 1, 2, 14, 15 respectively, but the other 11 nodes do not have to contain a fixed chip.
+Again, by Theorem \ref{thm:main-thm} and Proposition \ref{lemma:type2}, we know that nodes 8, 4, 7, 15 have to contain the chips 1, 2, 14, 15 respectively, but the other 11 nodes do not have to contain a fixed chip.
 Even though there are additional relations among the nodes, those relations do not decrease the number of reachable configurations down to some small numbers.
-In fact, using computer simulation, we know that there are at least 21000 possible configurations.
-Part of the simulation result can be seen in the appendix below, and the full result of our simulation can be found \href{https://drive.google.com/drive/folders/1eto2_cVyflemubrZkOboVeW2qs4kco6a?usp=sharing}{\em here}.
-As we were finishing this paper, Patrick Liscio coded up the $n=4$ case in python and shared his code with us.
-He found a total of 36220 possible terminal configurations.
-In addition, by Lemma \ref{lemma:type1}, with $x_i$'s be the chips in Figure \ref{Figure 13}, we know that $x_1<x_5;x_2,x_3<x_4<x_5;x_2<x_6<x_{10};x_7<x_8<x_{10},x_9;x_7<x_{11}$.
+In fact, as we were finishing this paper, Patrick Liscio coded up the $n=4$ case in python and shared his code with us.
+He found a total of 36220 possible terminal configurations, which can be found \href{https://drive.google.com/file/d/1b_QkfDahUJuDoF7YhMf_oCU6qNcSY_Sj/view?usp=sharing}{\em here}.
+In addition, by Proposition \ref{lemma:type1}, with $x_i$'s be the chips in Figure \ref{Figure 13}, we know that $x_1<x_5;x_2,x_3<x_4<x_5;x_2<x_6<x_{10};x_7<x_8<x_{10},x_9;x_7<x_{11}$.
 Indeed, these relations are all we can have, that is, for every other pair $(x_i,x_j)$, there is a reachable configuration in which $x_i<x_j$ and one in which $x_i>x_j$.